Daph1986/Postfly-business-card-creator/TESTING.md

 But then a strip of the background color on the bottom of preview got visible. <br>
 <img src="assets/images/testing_images/preview_bug2.jpeg" alt="Preview bug 2" width="25%" height="25%">
 <img src="assets/images/testing_images/preview_bug3.jpeg" alt="Preview bug 3" width="25%" height="25%"> <br>
-This was fixed by combining the excisting js funtions for selectSize, setDimensions and makeCanvasLarge into the selectSize function.
+This was fixed by combining the existing JavaScript functions for selectSize, setDimensions and makeCanvasLarge into the selectSize function.

 ```
 function selectSize(element) {